TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.30.md

 ---

-And he went in also unto Rachel, and he loved also Rachel more than Leah, and served with him yet seven other years.
+He went in also to Rachel, and he loved also Rachel more than Leah, and served with him yet seven other years.